axle-h/axle-h.github.io/_posts/2018-02-26-specification-structured-testing.md

 If we take the concept of specification structured tests from BDD and leverage the tooling of existing unit testing frameworks, we get what I like to call BDD-lite.
 This is not a new framework, nothing needs to change on developer machines or in CI, it's a simple set of standards for structuring unit tests more concisely.

 When introducing BDD-lite to a team, it should be the encouraged approach but entirely optional.
-Specification structured testing lends itself really well to the CRUD style microservices that we see in modern microservice applications but doesn't do so well in situations that require a complicated fixture as the specification itself requires exclusive control of it.
-For example, the unit tests in my GameBoy emulator require a very complicated fixture to setup and teardown an environment around the CPU core so they do not use specification style testing.
+Specification structured testing lends itself really well to the CRUD style applications that we see in modern microservice architectures but doesn't do so well in situations that require a complicated fixture as the specification itself requires exclusive control of it.
+For example, the unit tests in my [.NET Core GameBoy emulator Retro.Net][Retro.Net] require a very complicated fixture to setup and teardown an environment around the CPU core so they do not use specification style testing.

 ## Example